kcleal/gwplot/docs/index.md

 with Gw("hg38") as gw:

-    # Let Gw know which reference to use and the bam file
+    # Let Gw know which bam file and region to display
     gw.add_bam("a.bam").add_region(*roi)

     # Gw uses the bam1_t* pointer straight from pysam
     gw.add_pysam_alignments(a).show()
 ```

 ![Alt text](/assets/images/splash1.png "Gwplot")